GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Conclusion

 \section{Conclusion}

-We introduce \algoname{}, an automatic search algorithm that edits task instructions designed for humans and returns instructions that improve downstream task performance.
+We introduce \algoname{}, an automatic search algorithm that edits task instructions to improve downstream task performance.
 We demonstrate that \algoname{} is effective for GPT-2 XL, InstructGPT \babbage{}, and \curie{} for Instruction-Only and Instruction + Examples prompts.
-Comparisons with manual rewriting and Examples-Only search show that \algoname{} outperforms these methods, suggesting that widely exploring the space of model instructions is an effective method for improving model performance.
-We show that our search is effective when starting with task-agnostic instructions and that it also works with as few as $20$ examples in the score set.
+Comparisons with manual rewriting and example search show that \algoname{} outperforms these methods, suggesting that widely exploring the space of model instructions is an effective method for improving model performance. {Furthermore, we find that at the expense of increased compute, \algoname{} with beam search is at least comparable in performance to gradient-based tuning.} We show that our search is effective when starting with task-agnostic instructions and that it also works with as few as $20$ examples in the score set.
 Qualitative analysis confirms that even 1B+ size InstructGPT models can be improved via \emph{semantically incoherent} instructions.
-In future work, with additional resources, it will be interesting to see the effectiveness of our search on the most powerful InstructGPT \texttt{davinci} engine.